 In 1972 Simon Nicholson, the son of artists Ben Nicholson and Barbara Hepworth, presented the idea that young children’s cultural participation comes from the presence of open-ended ‘loose part’ materials that can be…

-This post looks at Daiga Grantina’s installation ‘Toll,’ to consider the how the sculpture could be used as a starting point for designing a children’s material-led play environment.
-I am…
+This post looks at Daiga Grantina’s installation ‘Toll,’ to consider how the sculpture could be used to design a children’s material-play environment.
+I am still recovering from the awesomeness of…